-To quantify sexual dichromatism, we used a comprehensive reflectance dataset for hummingbirds (45).
+To quantify sexual dichromatism, we used a reflectance dataset for hummingbirds (45).
 This dataset contains 237 species with colour data for both sexes.
 For each of these species, we calculated the colour distance between sexes using the receptor-noise visual model (55,56).
 This model quantifies the relative stimulation of each of the four cones in the avian visual system, corresponding to UV or violet, short, medium, and long-sensitive wavelengths (i.e., quantum catches).
 Then, the model adds the effect of the quantum catches together while considering cone density and noise-to-signal ratio in the signal processing.
-Colour distances for each patch were obtained by weighting the Euclidean distance between the quantum catches of both sexes by the inverse of the signal-to-noise ratio.
-We calculated these distances in the chromatic portion of the spectrum only, since brilliance is processed independently in the avian visual system (56,57).
-Finally, we averaged the colour distances among patches to obtain a general measure of sexual dichromatism for each species (Fig. S1).
+We calculated these distances in the chromatic portion of the spectrum only (56,57).
+Finally, we averaged the colour distances among patches to obtain a general measure of sexual dichromatism for each species (Fig. 1).
 All calculations were made in the R package pavo (58,59).

 Song complexity

-Data availability on hummingbird song is male-biased given that female vocalizations are rarely recorded or even noticed, despite evidence of female vocalizations in a few species (47,60).
-Nonetheless, male song output has become a common indicator for the intensity of sexual selection (61), so we focused on male song for our study.
-We collected song recordings for 262 species from bioacoustics libraries, and personal collections (see Supplemental Material for sources).
-We excluded three species in which the song has been reported as absent (35).
+Data availability on hummingbird song is male-biased given that female vocalizations are rare, despite evidence of female vocalizations in a few species (47,60).
+Nonetheless, male song output has become a common indicator for the intensity of sexual selection (61), so we focused on male song.
+We collected recordings for 262 species from bioacoustics libraries and personal collections (see Supplemental Material for sources).
+We excluded three species in which song has been reported as absent (35).
 Only recordings with at least two songs were analysed.
 A song was defined as an undirected vocalization (not aimed towards nearby individuals) uttered repeatedly from a fixed position and that showed a regular pattern in the time spacing and/or the sequence of elements.
 Song elements, defined as continuous power spectral density traces in the spectrogram, were categorized within each recording based on visual inspection.
-Four parameters describing song complexity were calculated for each recording: element types, as the number of unique elements in a song; acoustic space, as the minimum spanning tree connecting all elements of a song in the overall hummingbird acoustic space; element transition diversity, a measure of sequence predictability calculated as the ratio of the number of transitions between different element types to the transitions between the same element type; and between-song variation, as the mean pairwise distance of the element sequence between songs from the same recording using the optimal matching algorithm for sequence comparison (65) in the R package TraMineR (66).
-To reduce dimensionality and to obtain a single measure of song complexity, we employed a PCA on all four song complexity parameters.
-PC1 (62.9% of the total variance) loaded strongly and negatively on all properties except for element transition diversity, which loaded strongly on PC2 (8.8%).
-We kept PC1 as a measure of song complexity (Fig. S1; Table S2).
-Further details on the calculation of acoustic parameters can be found in the supplemental methods.
+Four parameters describing song complexity were calculated for each recording: element types, acoustic space, element transition diversity, and between-song variation (see supplementary methods for details on calculation).
+To obtain a single measure of song complexity, we employed a PCA on all scaled parameters.
+PC1 (62.9% of total variance) loaded strongly and negatively on all properties except for element transition diversity, which loaded strongly on PC2 (8.8%).
+We kept PC1 as a measure of song complexity (Fig. 1; Table S2).

 Altitude and habitat structure